Seirdy/seirdy.one/content/notes/give-up-github.md

 - Notes on CI solutions.
 While SourceHut and GitLab provide excellent CI, Gitea does not.
 Codeberg offers CI in the form of Woodpecker CI.
 I don't know how good Woodpecker is from an accessibility perspective, but Sourcehut's "builds" service is excellent.

 - Notes on measures taken by forges to escape vendor lock-in through the network effect (I like to call this ["user domestication"]({{<relref "posts/whatsapp-and-the-domestication-of-users.md">}})).
-Sourcehut uses mailing lists and does not require making an account.
+Sourcehut uses mailing lists and does not require making an account; Gitea is working on ActivityPub-based federation.